Angels, Mermaids, & Ballerinas: What do these 3 things have in common?Apr 18, 2022

 Later on, we met on a hill overlooking a lake with the moon just appearing in the twilight and had all three girls pose together.
 Everyone took a turn to bring their best shot and pose the girls as they wished, and I have to say, I'm pretty impressed by how the images came out.

 We wrapped up our super productive day just around dusk, and all went back to rest and prepare for day two.

 Compositing Workshop Day 2: Editing, Compositing, and Mermaid Photoshoot

 The main focus of day 2 was compositing and editing.
 We started the morning by culling images and making ACR adjustments in Adobe Camera RAW.
 Then we went through and began our beauty edits and practiced with some traditional hand editing techniques, like adding texture.

 I demonstrated some of the methods I use to edit children's photography since it requires a much more natural look than when you work with adult subjects.
 We also practiced editing using the Ultimate Compositing Workflow Action so the group could get practice editing both by hand and with an action sequence.

-The GOOD NEWS is that since this first workshop went so incredibly well, I've already got a second one in the works!
+The GOOD NEWS is that since this first workshop went so incredibly well, I've already got a second one!

-The August Workshop SOLD OUT and I expect this next one will too, so if you're sure you want to come, make sure to reserve your spot ASAP– now even!
+The August workshop is SOLD OUT, and I expect this next one will too, so if you're sure you want to come, reserve your spot ASAP– now even!